-In 2020, for the first time since the 'Society For The Preservation Of The Wiehl Valley Railway' resumed traffic on the Wiehl valley railway in 1999, no train drove on the line!
+In 2020, for the first time since the 'Society For The Preservation Of The Wiehl Valley Railway' resumed traffic on the Wiehl Valley Railway in 1999, no train ran on the line!
 Essentially this is due to the impact of the Corona pandemic.
-The 'Bergischer Löwe' had to stay in the shed due to regulatory action, leading to a considerable loss for the colleagues of the Dieringhausen Railway Museum.
+The 'Bergischer Löwe' had to stay in the shed due to regulatory reasons, leading to a considerable loss for our colleagues at the Dieringhausen Railway Museum.

-Nonetheless, there nearly would have been a restart for the tourist steam train with it's locomotive 'Waldbröl' in summer 2020, but after two fire-raisings on the big Wiehl-bridge in Bielstein the bridge had to be closed for railway traffic because of the damages.
+Nonetheless, there nearly would have been a restart for the tourist steam train with its locomotive 'Waldbröl' in summer 2020, but after two fire-raisings on the big Wiehl-bridge in Bielstein the bridge had to be closed for railway traffic because of the damage.
 More on this in the next chapter.

 Infrastructure Of The Line

 Aside from the corona pandemic, two sleeper fires on the big Wiehl bridge in Bielstein (on June 24th and on August 5th) are counted among the annoying occurrences of the year 2020.

 Due to severe smoke development local residents raised the alarm with the Bielstein fire-fighting unit of Wiehl's volunteer fire brigade.

 The fire fighters were able to extinguish each of the fires in a short time.
 In all likelihood, the fires were caused by deliberate action.